ModelFlow/modelflow/README.md

 Note: You need to run this from the modelflow root, not cd into examples

 # TODO
-- Figure out how to elegantly store modeling scenarios
+- Figure out how to elegantly store modeling scenarios (started serializing confits)
 - See if we need to store the delta outputs from each agent
 - Add linting requirement git hook
 - Setup integration testing git hook